-You are currently viewing The Perfect Milk Tea Recipe-(Chai ya Maziwa)
+You are currently viewing The Perfect Kenyan Milk Tea Recipe-(Chai ya Maziwa)

 Milk tea, or chai ya maziwa, is a staple in most Kenyan households, a beverage many grew up with.
 Black tea (sturungi) is often seen as a more economical alternative since it avoids the higher cost of milk, which isn’t affordable for everyone.